nibyou/microservice/README.md

 ## Configuration

-Check out the `config.example.ts` file in the root directory.
+Check out the `example.env` file in the root directory.

-Fill out the variables and rename the file to `config.ts`.
+Fill out the variables and rename the file to `.env`.

 ## Running the app